Ardbeg Uigedail single malt whisky header

 The 80,000 strong Ardbeg Committee also voted Ardbeg Uigeadail as their favourite Ardbeg.
 I was thrilled to get it and excitedly looked forward to tasting it.

-Ardbeg Uigeadail Islay Whisky
+Ardbeg Uigeadail Islay Single Malt Whisky Review

-Review and tasting notes Ardbeg Uigeadail single malt whisky with glass REGION: Islay
+Review and tasting notes Ardbeg Uigeadail single malt whisky with glass

 ABV: 54.2%.